 Winter can be one of the best times to explore the Northwest.
 Whether watching thunderous swells pummel an empty beach or gazing out onto a frozen lake— it’s just you and Mother Nature at her finest.
-And what better way to enjoy an extended beach or ski weekend than in a yurt.
+And what better way than yurt camping to enjoy an extended beach or ski weekend.
 Whether you’re a beach bum or a snow bunny, a yurt getaway is the perfect way to shake off mid-winter cabin fever.
 Here are seven that make it worth getting out of the house.

 On the Coast